bobjansen/Zorro/README.md

 **Summary**

-- Fused integration is the right default when the distribution is self-contained and fits in L1 (Gamma: 2x over decoupled).
+- Fused integration is the right default when the distribution is self-contained and fits in L1 (Gamma: about 1.6-1.9x over decoupled in the latest AWS run).
-- Decoupled is better for compound distributions where one sub-computation would otherwise serialize an otherwise-vectorised pipeline (Student-t: 1.7x over fused).
+- Decoupled is better for compound distributions where one sub-computation would otherwise serialize an otherwise-vectorised pipeline (Student-t: about 1.5-1.6x over fused).
 - AVX-512 is not extended to Gamma or Student-t: their bottleneck is the scalar Marsaglia-Tsang acceptance loop, not the PRNG or vectorized math.

 ### AMD vs Intel: when AVX-512 helps and when it hurts

-AMD Zen 4 implements AVX-512 by splitting every 512-bit op into two 256-bit
-micro-ops.
-This is transparent for integer-heavy kernels (uniform, Bernoulli) where both halves pipeline through the ALUs at full throughput.
-But for FP-math-heavy kernels with sqrt, div, and compress-store (vecpolar), the two halves serialize on the single divider unit, making 512-bit strictly worse than 256-bit.

-The `cpu_is_amd()` check in the vecpolar kernel detects this at runtime and routes AMD hardware to the AVX2 path automatically.
+On the latest AWS pair, AVX-512 helps most clearly in the integer-heavy kernels (uniform, Bernoulli) and in Intel's fullapprox normal path.
+The benchmark-only vecpolar kernels remain a useful counterexample: Intel still benefits from AVX-512 there, while the current AMD run does not.

+That is the main reason the public library now keeps a narrower AVX-512 scope: use it where it wins clearly, and avoid carrying extra complexity into the public header for the transform paths that no longer need it.

 ## Third-party code